casterwill/game-store/README.md

 - React

 # Database Tables
-- Game : tempat menyimpan semua game yang telah ditambahkan oleh admin
+- Game : store game that have been added by admin
-- Review : tempat menyimpan semua review game, 1 user tidak bisa bikin banyak review di 1 game
+- Review : store all game review, 1 user cannot make more than one review in one game
-- User : tempat menyimpan data user, termasuk admin.
+- User : store user data, including admin.
+- UserGame : store ownership of games, contain user id and game id.
+- wishlist : store user wishlist, contain user id and game id.